Patent Enforcement FAQ

 Courts prevent patent owners from going back and claiming protection for claims that they had to give up during the application stage.
 If the patent owner can prove, however, that the amendment was made for a reason other than avoiding prior art and it was not meant to be surrendered, then the owner can a still argue infringement under the Doctrine of Equivalents.

 Q: What Happens During a Patent Infringement Case?

 After a patent owner brings an infringement case, the accused infringer has a number of defenses.
 They can argue that the patent was "disclosed" over a year prior to the patent application, that the accused device doesn't actually infringe, or that the patent is invalid.

 The most common defense to a patent infringement lawsuit is that the patent was wrongly approved by the USPTO and is therefore invalid.
 Accused infringers will attack each of the 5 requirements for a patent (patentable subject matter, utility, novelty, non-obviousness, and prior disclosure).

 If a patent is determined by a court to be invalid, the patent holder loses all exclusive rights to the invention.

-Just having your idea patented is no guarantee that it will be protected, particularly if you don't know your idea has been stolen.
+Just having your idea patented is no guarantee that it'll be protected, particularly if you don't know that your idea has been stolen.
 If you need help with patent enforcement or want to learn more about protecting your inventions, you should reach out to a local intellectual property lawyer who can help conduct research, prepare filings, and answer questions along the way.
-Contact a local attorney for a free initial claim assessment to discuss how they can help protect your valuable intellectual property.